rangulvers/Homeautomation/README.md

 In Homeassistant I also created a Node-Red flow to notify me when someone is at the door and to flash the lights in my office 5 times.
 With the notification I also get a snapshot of my camera aimed at the door.
 This can be done in two ways:

-1. call the camera.snapshot service when you recieve the trigger from the doorbell shelly
+1. call the ```camera.snapshot``` service when you receive the trigger from the doorbell shelly
 2. use the get entities node for the camera to extract the "entity_picture" attribute.

-In both cases you have to use a function node to prep the message to be send
+In both cases you must use a function node to prep the message to be send

 ```js
 msg.payload = {